-Setting from Find programmer is saved to disk by command Options / Save options.
+This setting is saved to disk by command Options / Save options.

 Programmer / Refind programmer

 This menu command is used to refind (reestablish communication with) currently selected programmer.

 To select other type of programmer, programmer communication parameters and to establish communication with newly selected programmer use menu Programmer / Find programmer.